metalxxhead/hyprscribe/README.md

 If you need structure or permanent storage, use another tool.

-But if you need to write short notes that are reliably saved to disk NOW without thinking, this is for you.
+But if you need to just open an app and write short notes that are reliably saved to disk NOW without thinking, this is for you.

 ## Description